tmaciejewski/ipa/README.md

 that shows informations about all trains (even not owned by PKP), eg. their current position and delay.
 The site is great, but trains disappear as soon as they reach their destinations; hence the idea of archiving it.

-This project consists of three things:
+This project consists of:

 - library for obtaining data from InfoPasażer: `station_api.py` `train_api.py`
 - script for updating the data and storing it in the database: `src` directory
+- simple REST API: `api` directory
-- simple web frontend: `html` directory
+- simple web frontend using that API: `html` directory

 ## Requirements

 Python 3.4 is used as main language with BeautifulSoup and MySQL connnector.
 Data is stored in MySQL Server 5.5.
-Frontend is served by Apache 2.4 using PHP 5.6.
+Frontend is served by Apache 2.4 using mod_wsgi and Flask 0.10.

 ## Using as a CLI tool